 7. Match Coupons With Sales & Rebates

 To get the absolute best deals on candy, stack everything together — coupons, sales, rebates, and store rewards points.
-This common strategy of extreme couponing can even result in scoring free candy to pass out at Halloween.
+This common extreme couponing strategy can even result in scoring free candy.

-Alternatively, keep an eye on a coupon-watching site like KCL.
-Their team watches all the coupons, rebate apps, and store sales for you and lets you know when everything matches up for an extraordinarily low-cost or even free deal.
+Alternatively, keep an eye on a coupon-watching site like The Krazy Coupon Lady.
+The team watches all the coupons, rebate apps, and store sales for you and lets you know when everything matches up for an extraordinarily low-cost deal or even freebie.

 8. Stock Up Post-Halloween

 Even better than waiting until the last minute, the clearance prices on post-Halloween candy are unbeatable.
 So mark your calendar for Nov.
 1 to cash in on discounts up to 75% off.
-Just don’t wait too long, as with such low prices, other shoppers will scoop it up fast.
+Just don’t wait too long.
+With such low prices, other shoppers will scoop it up fast.

 Alternatively, you can use some types of steeply discounted Halloween candy to save on your Christmas baking.
-For example, no one will know the difference if the Hershey’s Kisses in your peanut butter blossom cookies came in Halloween wrappers or Christmas ones.
+For example, no one will know the difference if the Hershey’s Kisses on your thumbprint cookies came in Halloween wrappers or Christmas ones.

 9. Save Candy Throughout the Year